Turn Me Out (Praxis song): Music video

 The music video begins with 2 Shoes entering a laboratory dressed as lab technicians.
 Using their iPads, they then control semi-naked men taking different features to create their perfect man and put the different body parts together.
 Throughout the video, 2 Shoes change costume from laboratory uniform to dresses.
 At the end of the video, the man, now their perfect creation starts to dance.

 The music video was filmed in the UK and premiered on YouTube on June 22, 2012.
 Since then it has received several views.

 Release history

 Russ Chimes version

 "Turn Me Out" is a 2013 song by Russ Chimes.
 It samples the Kathy Brown song of the same name, and made #40 on the UK Singles Chart.

 Other versions

-The Praxis version was used as a remix by Armand Van Helden for C. J. Bolland's 1997 single "Sugar Is Sweeter."
+The version of the song dubbed "Turn Me Out (Turn To Sugar)" is a kind of mashup, because it uses the same sounds that Armand Van Helden crafted (in 1996) to create the remix titled "Armand's Drum 'n'Bass Mix" of "Sugar Is Sweeter" by C. J. Bolland.